BIG-Culture/big-culture.github.io/README.md

 ### Blog Posts

 To create a new blog post, you can add a new Markdown file in the [\_posts](_posts/) directory.
-The [name of the file must follow](https://jekyllrb.com/docs/posts/#creating-posts) the format `YYYY-MM-DD-title.md`.
+The [name of the file must follow](https://jekyllrb.com/docs/posts/#creating-posts) in the format `YYYY-MM-DD-title.md`.
 The easiest way to do this is to copy an existing blog post and modify it.
-Note that some blog posts have optional fields in the [frontmatter](https://jekyllrb.com/docs/front-matter/) that are used to enable specific behaviors or functions.
+Note that some blog posts have optional fields in the [frontmatter](https://jekyllrb.com/docs/front-matter/) that are used to enable specific behaviours or functions.

-If you want to create blog posts that are not ready to be published, but you want to track it with git, you can store it in the [\_drafts](_drafts/) directory.
+If you want to create blog posts that are not ready to be published but you want to track them with git, you can store them in the [\_drafts](_drafts/) directory.

 ### People

-You can add a new person by adding a new Markdown files in the [\_people](_people/) directory.
+You can add a new person by adding a new Markdown file in the [\_people](_people/) directory.

 ### Projects

 You can create new projects by adding new Markdown files in the [\_projects](_projects/) directory.
 The easiest way to do this is to copy an existing project and modify it.
-Note that some blog posts have optional fields in the [frontmatter](https://jekyllrb.com/docs/front-matter/) that are used to enable specific behaviors or functions.
+Note that some blog posts have optional fields in the [frontmatter](https://jekyllrb.com/docs/front-matter/) that are used to enable specific behaviours or functions.

 ### Publications

-To add publications create a new entry in the [\_bibliography/papers.bib](_bibliography/papers.bib) file.
+To add publications, create a new entry in the [\_bibliography/papers.bib](_bibliography/papers.bib) file.
 You can find the BibTeX entry of a publication in Google Scholar by clicking on the quotation marks below the publication title, then clicking on "BibTeX", or also in the conference page itself.
-By default, the publications will be sorted by year and the most recent will be displayed first.
+By default, the publications will be sorted by year, and the most recent ones will be displayed first.
 You can change this behavior and more in the `Jekyll Scholar` section in [\_config.yml](_config.yml) file.

 You can add extra information to a publication, like a PDF file in the `assets/pdfs/` directory and add the path to the PDF file in the BibTeX entry with the `pdf` field.
 Some of the supported fields are: `abstract`, `altmetric`, `arxiv`, `bibtex_show`, `blog`, `code`, `dimensions`, `doi`, `eprint`, `html`, `isbn`, `pdf`, `pmid`, `poster`, `slides`, `supp`, `video`, and `website`.